U.S.-Mexico NAFTA talks seen running into next week, autos unresolved

 “We’re on a path that can take us into the weekend and next week,” Mexican Economy Minister Ildefonso Guajardo told reporters as he entered the offices of U.S. Trade Representative Robert Lighthizer in Washington for talks on Thursday afternoon.

-Mexico and the United States have said they are close to resolving remaining bilateral issues in the revamp of the trade pact.
+Mexico and the United States have said they were close to resolving remaining bilateral issues in the revamp of the trade pact.
 However, a day earlier Guajardo had said the two sides might be able to reach agreement in “hours.”

 The tone has become more cautious since then.